 2012 - The building was in use for Sunday church services at the time of this photo.
 That ended in mid-2013 when the owners terminated the rental agreement and boarded up the building.
 Photo: Bill Counter

-2013 - Thanks to Ken McIntyre for this look up at one of the towers from the Wilcox side of the building.
+2013 - One of the towers as seen from the Wilcox side of the building.
+Photo: Ken McIntyre

-2013 - The arches and west exit doors on the Wilcox side of the theatre.
+2013 - The arches and exit doors on the Wilcox side of the theatre.
 Thanks to Ken McIntyre for his photo.

-2014 - Thanks to Stephen Russo for this marquee view on the LAHTF Facebook page.
+2014 - Thanks to Stephen Russo for sharing this marquee view on the LAHTF Facebook page.
 It prompted a long thread of very interesting comments about the dormant building.

 2014 - The entrance after the boarding up.
 Photo: Bill Counter